Pet Movement Legislation

 - Mandatory for all cats and dogs.

-- The vaccination must remain valid at the time of travel.
+- The vaccination must be valid on the day of blood sampling and on the day of travel.

 - Required for pets entering Turkey from the UK.